|© 1993 - 2020 captainjohn.org

-From there, you can have your mast stepped in either Oswego, NY if going to Canada, or in Tonawanda, NY, if cruising the Erie Canal to Buffalo
+From there, you can have your mast stepped in either Oswego, NY if going to Canada, or in Tonawanda, NY, if cruising the Erie Canal to Buffalo and

-you can have it re-stepped after existing the Trent Severn into Georgian Bay.
+have it re-stepped after existing the Trent Severn into Georgian Bay.

 If you take the full-length of the Erie Canal, you can sail from Buffalo, NY to Chicago, where you will have to have your mast un-stepped in the